Dependency

 • <CMAKE_INSTALL_PREFIX>/include/mylib after installation (where <CMAKE_INSTALL_PREFIX> is resolved when imported via dependency(EXPORT)).

-dependency(SET_IMPORTED_LOCATION <lib-target-name> [CONFIGURATION <config_type>] PUBLIC <gen-expr>...)
+dependency(SET_IMPORTED_LOCATION <lib-target-name> [CONFIGURATION <config-type>] PUBLIC <gen-expr>...)

 Set the IMPORTED_LOCATION_<CONFIG> property of the imported target <lib-target-name> using generator expressions to provide the full path to the library file.
 The name should represent the base name of the library (without prefix or suffix).